abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 ## I'm here from space science and I've heard talk about SpacePy, astroPy, SunPy etc?
 - Go check out the Python in Heliophysics community pages and projects at https://heliopython.org/projects/.

+# Lab 1 Questions

+# Lab 2 Questions

+# Lab 3 Questions

+## How do vmin, vmax, and set_under() work together?
+- vmin and vmax set the scale of the colorbar, whereas set_under() sets all the values under the scale to the color that you specify.
+If vmin is set to the lowest value in the data you are plotting, then set_under() has no effect.